iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 >>> i = _
 ```

 Because there are 95 blocks in the palette, 7 bits is enough to hold an index, and a 64-bit integer holds 9 indices.
-The caculation can be verified by the following:
+The calculation can be verified by the following:

 ```console?lang=python&prompt=>>>%20
 >>> len(s['block_states']['data'])